starling021/ehtools/README.md

 Server support for ehtools PRO is very important, as all error reports are sent to it in order to improve and fix vulnerabilities and bugs!

-    COUNCIL: Make a good internet connection
+    COUNCIL: Make a good Internet connection
     for ehtools, to help ehtools access to server!

-If in consequence of the bad internet connection ehtools will not be able to communicate with the server then the framework will not start because of access denial and due to a validation error for check ehtools bought or not bought!
+If in consequence of the bad Internet connection ehtools will not be able to communicate with the server then the framework will not start because of access denial and due to a validation error for check ehtools bought or not bought!

 # How to protect ehtools